argoproj/argo-cd/docs/developer-guide/extensions/proxy-extensions.md

 If provided, will have to match the application destination name to have requests properly forwarded to this service URL.
 If there are multiple backends for the same extension this field is required.
+The value can be the cluster name (priority) or the cluster server URL.
+It will be matched with the value from `Application.Spec.Destination.Name` and if that is not available it will match if the value from `Application.Spec.Destination.Server`.

 ## Usage